EdwardLu2018/LaserShow/README.md

 Formerly a project with Joe Muskin and Prof. Arend van der Zande at UIUC for engineering outreach.

-Currently a passion project.
+Currently revived as a passion project.
 Adding new features.

 ## Features: